nikitavoloboev/data/docs/open-source/github/github.md

 [GitHub CLI](https://github.com/cli/cli) is useful.
 One thing I want to do is meet top GitHub contributors from different countries and talk with them.
 [Git Stars](https://git-stars.com/users) provides a neat tool for that.
 I use [Go GitHub](https://github.com/google/go-github) lib to access GitHub data.

-I like to [make private contributions private on my profile](https://i.imgur.com/a6YOHKI.png) (in [GitHub settings](https://github.com/settings/profile)) as it makes the squares on the GitHub timeline view nicer to use.
-Wish others did it too.

 [gh-poi](https://github.com/seachicken/gh-poi) is useful for cleaning up already merged git branches.

 [Probot](https://github.com/probot/probot) is nice for writing GitHub automations.
 [Octocrab](https://github.com/XAMPPRocky/octocrab) is nice [Rust](../../programming-languages/rust/rust.md) GitHub library.